gvwilson/10-safety/README.md

 -   **Stan2016**: Brian Stanton, Mary F. Theofanos, Sandra Spickard Prettyman, and Susanne Furman: "[Security Fatigue](https://doi.org/10.1109/mitp.2016.84)".
     *IT Professional*, 18(5), Sep 2016, doi:10.1109/mitp.2016.84.

-## Appendix: VPNs and Tor

-A Virtual Private Network (VPN) connects your device to a server, then has the server make connections to other machines on your behalf.
-All messages between your device and the server are encrypted, and the server can be managed by professional IT staff in a jurisdiction with tight privacy laws to increase your safety.
-A specialized web browser called Tor routes messages randomly through a network of servers, making traffic much harder to track.
-Both of these reduce risk, but neither eliminates it if your device has been compromised, if the VPN is compromised (or subpoenaed), or if you log in to accounts over Tor (thereby revealing your identity to those sites).